escapewindow/docker-signing-server/README.md

 # build docker image and run. this example is interactive
 docker build -t signingserver .; docker run -i -p 9110:9110 signingserver bash -il ./run.sh
+# In the docker terminal, you can tail signing.log to debug
+# In a separate terminal, figure out how to set `my_ip`:
+docker network inspect bridge
+# You probably want to set `my_ip` to the subnet, but .1, e.g. 172.17.0.1
 ### THIS IS BROKEN - in a separate terminal, run sign.py
 ### ./sign.py
 # you should be able to sign against this server using 127.0.0.1:9110